-All the objects in a document have distinctive names, as described in section "Changing the names of objects" beginning on page 267.
+All the objects in a document have distinctive names, as described in section Changing the names of objects.
 You can address each individual object by its name.
-For example, Textbox1 references the content of the text field "Textbox1"
+For example, Textbox1 references the content of the text field "Textbox1".

 You evaluate the contents of objects in calculations as follows: